lsandini/cgmsim-www/docs/index.md

 ## New features :

 1. CGMSIM is a completely rewritten web application, **no longer requiring any installation**.
-You can either create an account, or log in using your Google or Fitbit credentials: <a href="https://cgmsim.com/auth" target="_blank"> https://cgmsim.com/auth</a>   <span style="color:red"> This URL above is temporary !!!</span>
+You can either create an account, or log in using your Google or Fitbit credentials: <a href="https://cgmsim.com/auth" target="_blank"> https://cgmsim.com </a>

 2. If you are using a physical activity tracker, **CGMSIM can access your activity data** (such as steps and heart rate) from the <a href="https://www.fitbit.com/" target="_blank"> Fitbit </a> or <a href="https://www.google.com/fit/" target="_blank"> Google Fit</a> APIs and incorporate them into the simulation to calculate their impact on your simulated patient's blood glucose levels.